maohieng/kit-generator/docs/qiuck-start/creating_a_todo_app_using_gokit-cli.md

 `--gorilla` use [gorilla/mux](https://github.com/gorilla/mux) instead of the default http handler for the http transport.

 `--httprouter` use [julienschmidt/httprouter](https://github.com/julienschmidt/httprouter) instead of the default http handler for the http transport.

+`--fastrouter` use [fasthttp/router](https://github.com/fasthttp/router) instead of the default http handler for the http transport.

 `kit` will generate the following file structure